bmilcs/odin-binary-search-trees/README.md

 # Odin Project #15: Binary Search Trees

-Welcome to Bryan Miller's Recursion Project, the [fifteenth assignment](https://www.theodinproject.com/lessons/javascript-binary-search-trees) within the Odin Project curriculum.
+Welcome to Bryan Miller's Binary Search Trees Project, the [fifteenth assignment](https://www.theodinproject.com/lessons/javascript-binary-search-trees) within the Odin Project curriculum.
 The goal of this repo is to practice the following skill sets:

 - Vanilla JavaScript
   - Recursion & Iteration